z88dk/z88dk/libsrc/stdio/zx81/readme.txt

-$Id: readme.txt,v 1.2 2001-04-13 14:14:00 stefano Exp $
+$Id: readme.txt,v 1.3 2008-07-24 17:02:17 stefano Exp $

 Tah-da !!
 The ZX81 support.
+Note that this file is a bit outdated, refer to http://www.z88dk.org/wiki

-You can choose between a VT emulation (white text on black background, scrolling, ESC sequences) and the (tiny and puny) ROM code (the execution stops when last line is reached, so do frequent CLS !).
+You can choose between a VT emulation (white text on black background, scrolling, ESC sequences) and the tiny console code.
-The ANSI VT support still corrupts something on the BASIC memory, so probably you won't be able to return cleanly to the prompt if you use it.

-After compiling you can use the bin2p utility to create a loadable basic program with your code included in a rem line.

 Such program can be saved on tape also, using the ZXtape utility.
 Take your copy at: